Originally published to businesspost.ie on January 21st, 2016.

 Here and there in D.C., however, versions of bemusement and disgust could be found manifesting themselves in different ways.

-On 3rd and 300, young man wearing a hot pink Planned Parenthood beanie, trilling: “Workers’ rights are under attack!
+On 3rd and 300, a young man wearing a hot pink Planned Parenthood beanie, trilling: “Workers’ rights are under attack!
 What do we do?”.
 In every case [trans rights, “repro” rights, emigrants’ rights], the same refrain: “Stand up, fight back!”

 One block from the National Gallery, an elderly man, wearing a camel trench coat and toting a fat cigar, carrying a placard about his height: TRUMP IS A FASCIST.